CristianHGitHub/Group-Project-InCollege/README.md

 ```

 Note: The Log In and Create New Account commands should be followed by a username and password on separate lines.
 The Log In sequence will fail if the account does not have a corresponding record in `AccountRecords.txt`.

+### Running the code with MAKEFILE
+For Linux/Unix/MacOS:
+make test #compile only
+make run #compile and run
+make clean

+For Windows
+build.bat
+clean.bat